 1. Failing to validate and analyze the customer reasons for return is a very common mistake in handling product returns.

-A vendor should properly identify the accurate reason why the customer is requesting to return a product.
+A vendor should properly identify the accurate reasons why its customers are requesting to return certain products.
 This means that offering a drop-down list of possible reasons is not enough.
 You must request the customer to enter the reason for his request on a free field text area.
 As you collect those custom-written descriptions you will eventually find a pattern.
 Analyzing that pattern of product returns may help you uncover real and deeper understanding of why customers return some of your products.
+If you currently do not have a returns management software then you should seriously think about rolling out one.

 2. Failing to establish a good rule for rejecting returns is common mistake that is usually taken for granted.